 Knowledge and Good Judgment: The number one accessory you need to keep yourself safe in cold water is between your ears.
 Learn rescue techniques, and be able to help both yourself and your paddling partners.
 And, most important, know when it’s safe for YOU to paddle and when it isn’t.
 With those “accessories” you probably won’t get into trouble and need the rest of this stuff.

 PFD: Since you always wear a PFD when you are paddling anyway, we don’t need to remind you that it’s especially critical in cold water.
 Right?
 But here’s the place where you want a paddling-specific PFD in good condition with a little extra flotation.
-Before you start shopping for a PFD, check out these guidelines for choosing a PFD from the Personal Flotation Device Manufacturer’s association.
+Before you start shopping for a PFD, check out our Expert Advice On Picking The Perfect Paddling PFD, and the guidelines for choosing a PFD from the Personal Flotation Device Manufacturer’s association.
 Kokatat, NRS, Stohlquist, Extrasport, Harmony, Stearns, MTI, North Water and some others all make good ones.
 Don’t scrimp on your PFD when you are paddling in cold water!

 Dry Suits: Okay, let’s be clear right up front.
 If you want to be safer and more comfortable while paddling on cold water, there is nothing better than a quality dry suit.
 Yes, a dry suit is a huge investment (they can cost more than a good used kayak).
 But a quality drysuit will last for decades if you take good care of it (keep it clean and dry and store it in a cool, dry, dark place) and it will get you more paddling days each year.
 Money well spent.